leventerguder/injavawetrust-docker/nigel_poulton_docker_deep_dive/Docker_Deep_Dive_Notes.md

 At the time of writing, some of the major functionality that still exists in the daemon includes; image management, image builds, the REST API, authentication, security, core networking, and orchestration.

+## Securing client and daemon communication

+Docker implements a client-server model.

+- The client component implements the CLI
+- The server(daemon) component implements the functionality, including the public-facing REST API.

+By default, network communication occur over an unsecured HTTP socket on port 2375/tcp

+Docker lets you force the client and daemon to only accept network connections that are secured with TLS.
+This is recommended for production environments, even if all traffic is traversing trusted internal networks.

+## Chapter summary

+The Docker engine is modular in design and based heavily on open-standards from the OCI.
+The Docker daemon implements the Docker API which is currently a rich, versioned, HTTP API that has developed alongside the rest of the Docker project.

+Container execution is handled by **containerd.** You can think of it as a container supervisor that handles container lifecycle operations.
+It is small and lightweight and can be used by other projects and third-party tools.

+containerd needs to talk to an OCI-compliant container runtime to actually create containers.
+By default, Docker uses runc as its default container runtime. runc is the de facto implementation of the OCI runtime-spec and expects to start containers from OCI-compliant bundles. containerd talks to runc and ensures Docker images are presented to runc as OCI-compliant bundles.

+runc can be used as a standalone CLI tool to create containers.
+It’s based on code from libcontainer, and can also be used by other projects and third-party tools.

+There is still a lot of functionality implemented in the Docker daemon.
+More of this may be broken out over time.
+Functionality currently still inside of the Docker daemon includes, but is not limited to; the Docker API, image management, authentication, security features and core networking.